sivakar12/sivakar12.github.io/posts/unemployed-months.md

 I learned about the countries' economics.
 I started seeing the forest instead of the trees.
 It was illuminating and I believe that they will help me for many many years into the future.

-#### Philosophy
+#### Understanding the world order

+The last time the world order changed for good was at the end of World War II.
+I believe that we are at such a watershed moment now at the end of Covid 19.
+I read a few really good books.
+I was reading the news a lot.
+I was going through some high-quality Reddit threads.
+They gave me so much valuable framework to understand how the world works.

+#### Searching for meaning in philosophy

 Like I said before, I was disillusioned with the world and needed some answers to big questions.
 I looked at a lot of philosophical concepts and the works of many people but maybe on a shallow level.
 I had already been looking at those ideas for several years.

 Stoicism was a good guiding philosophy.
 It helped me live through all the hard things that were thrown at me, every day.
 I also liked what Fredrich Nietzsche had to say.
 I read and watched a lot and I thought a lot.
 Thinking is the hallmark of philosophy.

-#### Phychology
+#### Psychology and neuroscience

 I needed psychology to understand people.
 The pandemic showed just how important it is.
 Although we had a lot of scientific information, making people behave rationally is near impossible.
 (I, myself,  am a bit guilty of that).

 Freud, I learned a long time ago.
 Then I did learn about Carl Jung.
 I hung out in a few subreddits.
 I read a lot of articles and books.
 I realized how much social media and marketing makes use of psychology and how these ideas are used to shape the human collective.

-#### Geopolitics

-The last time the world order changed for good was at the end of World War II.
-I believe that we are at such a watershed moment now at the end of Covid 19.
-I read a few really good books.
-I was reading the news a lot.
-I was going through some high-quality Reddit threads.
-They gave me so much valuable framework to understand how the world works.

-#### Communication Skills
+I found new tricks to be more productive.
+I learned a lot about human nature.
+I trained myself to me more empathetic to people.

+#### I wanted to find my own voice and to get it across to other people

 I have been really introverted and reclusive most of my life.
 I am only now learning to convert my thoughts to words when it became clear how many doors communication skills can open.